flxbe/eZustellung/README.md

 # eZustellung

 [OSCI 1.2](https://www.xoev.de/osci-xta-3355)
-is a complex standard defining a safe way to exchange information (Zustellungen) between institutions of the german government.
+is a complex standard defining a secure way to exchange information (Zustellungen) between institutions of the german government.
-I believe that a lot of the complexity in this standard is an accidental byproduct of tightly coupling the end-to-end features (encryption and signatures) with the communication protocol.
+I believe that a lot of the complexity in this standard is an accidental byproduct of tightly coupling the end-to-end features (encryption and signatures) with the SOAP-based communication protocol.
-This coupling also incurs heavy performance penalties, resulting in additional complexity to correct for this effect when transmitting large files.
+The specific details of this coupling also incur heavy performance penalties, resulting in additional complexity to correct for this effect when transmitting large files.
-By instead separating the end-to-end features into a transport-independent, efficient file format, the protocol can concentrate on simply exchanging opaque data.
+By instead separating the end-to-end features into a transport-independent, efficient file format, the protocol could concentrate on simply exchanging opaque data.
+On top, the transport mechanism and the file format could develop independently, allowing for greater flexibility in the future.
-This project is an experimental effort to define a file format that fixes these issues.
+This project is an experimental effort to define a suitable file format.

 ## Design Goals